avdpunks/avdpunks.github.io/_posts/_draft/2023-02-05-AVDxDeallocateSessionHosts.markdown

 ```
 ![This image shows the function app file requirements.psd1](/assets/img/2023-01-06/2023-01-06-011.png)

-10. After changing the app file for the PowerShell modules, you have to restart the entire Azure function.
-For this select **Overview** and the click **Restart**.
+10. After you change the app file for the PowerShell modules, you need to restart the entire Azure function.
+To do this, select **Overview** and click **Restart**.

 ![This image shows how to restart an Azure function](/assets/img/2023-01-06/2023-01-06-012.png)